 - Time Management

-- Have a leisurely, healthy, protein rich breakfast with family or a friend.
+- Have a leisurely, healthy, protein-rich breakfast with the family or a friend.
 Avoid high sugar content that only gives a buzz and then drops your energy.

 - At work, leave your desk periodically and take a walk outside.